TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-snapshot-data-structures.md

 ## Index

 I've talked myself into using variable width and variable height tiles.
 That means we're going to need some kind of index to identify the correct tiles to load for any particular view.
-As we divide a segment first into stripes, then into tiles, we have a two level index.
+As we divide a segment first into stripes, then into tiles, we have a two stage index.
 First, to identify the stripe, then to identify the tile within the stripe.

 I'm going to use a naming convention for chunks which uses a consistent format including a constant prefix, snapshot id, segment id, start column index and start row index.
 The segment index just needs to determine the start column index and start row index of the containing tile (if any) for a given cell.